aroberge/friendly-traceback-docs/docs/source/themes.rst

 Themes and colours
 ===================

-As mentioned before, Friendly-traceback can make use of `Rich <https://github.com/willmcgugan/rich>`_ if it is installed.
+As mentioned before, Friendly can make use of
+`Rich <https://github.com/willmcgugan/rich>`_ if it is installed.
 Syntax colouring is done by Rich using Pygments.
 While Pygments comes with many different styles (colour schemes),